 Figure 1.
-Context of the Search service within the overall PDS 2010 component architecture.
+Context of the Search service within the overall PDS4 component architecture.

 A query in the sense of the Search service means any type of declaration of desiderata, such as "Where are images of Mars taken by an infrared camera between 2009-01-01 and 2009-12-31 UTC?" or "What standards documents mentions the term 'interferometer'?"
 The desiderata necessarily require foreknowledge of what a particular Search Service curates in order for there to be any hope of an answer to a query.